Denmark – A Case to Answer

 Speculation Accepted Today – Even in Denmark

-All forms of speculation are generally accepted today as well as making a profit on investment, this was not the case in 1980 where ‘speculations’ and ‘profit’ were dirty words.
+All forms of speculation are generally accepted today as well as making a profit on investment, this was not the case in 1980 when ‘speculations’ and ‘profit’ were dirty words.
 I still recall people shouting after me back in 1977: “Capitalist Pig” (getting out from my Daimler in a dark blue striped suit).

 The fact is that the investors and the general public in Denmark are far more informed about the financial markets, including people working for the authorities and in the banks, and this would in itself make my case impossible today.

-The general public and even wealthy individuals in Denmark did not know much about the international financial market in 1980 and their sophistication with regards to trading.
+The general public and even wealthy individuals in Denmark did not know much about the international financial market in 1980 and their sophistication with regard to trading.
 Danish investors did not have access to the global investment market at the time, due to exchange control by the Danish National Bank.